GDQuest/website/content/docs/guidelines/best-practices/tutorial-structure/index.md

 2. _Explain the problem or topic_ covered in the tutorial using one or two sentences.
 Use this intro to develop and provide context for the tutorial's title.
 3. _Show the result_.
 Use a screenshot or a short video clip if possible.
 4. _List the things they'll learn_ in logical order.
 5. _Mention or list the prerequisites_ to following the tutorial keeping the user's level in mind.
-Whenever possible, link to an existing series or guide to learn these prerequisites.
+Whenever possible, link to an existing series or guide that covers these prerequisites.
 6. Explain _how you'll tackle the problem at hand_ and why in a sentence or a short paragraph.

 In a series, you should do the above both in the project's introduction and in every lesson: